MehdiLouzar/Industria-python/README.md

 ```bash
 docker-compose up --build
 ```
 The Flask application will be available at `http://localhost:8000/`, the PostgreSQL database at `localhost:5432`, and Keycloak at `http://localhost:8080/`.

+Database tables are created automatically on first start using SQLAlchemy.

+### Authentication

+The application expects requests to include a JWT access token issued by Keycloak.
+Configure the Keycloak realm and client, then set the environment variables `KEYCLOAK_ISSUER` and `KEYCLOAK_AUDIENCE` (see `docker-compose.yml`).
+Routes are protected using these tokens via the provided decorators.

+## Schema

+The full database schema generated from the models is documented in [SCHEMA.md](SCHEMA.md).